A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Bi-orthogonal Laurent polynomials and CMV matrices

 \subsection{Explicit expression for the entries of the CMV matrices}

-Explicit expressions for the entries of the CMV matrices can be found in terms of the variables $x_n,y_n$ introduced in \eqref{Szegovariables} entering the Szegö type recurrence relations \eqref{Szegorecurrence}. \begin{theorem} The non-zero entries of the CMV matrices $A_1$ and $A_2$ are
+Explicit expressions for the entries of the CMV matrices can be found in terms of the variab\-les~$x_n$,~$y_n$ introduced in~\eqref{Szegovariables} entering the Szeg\"o type recurrence relations~\eqref{Szegorecurrence}. \begin{Theorem} The non-zero entries of the CMV matrices $A_1$ and $A_2$ are

 and